FelisNigelus/WorstExtremistViolenceGlobalIncidentDatabase/README.md

     - Contextual Magnitude by Non-fatally Injured Ratio: MgIR = Median(All IR) ÷ IRx
     - Contextual Magnitude by Direct Victims Ratio: MgVR = Median(All VR) ÷ VRx

-For example, in the case of the Christchurch Mosques Massacre, the statistics are:
- - 1 fatality for every 96,595 New Zealanders unscathed;
- - 1 non-fatally injured for every 100,538 New Zealanders unscathed;
- - 1 direct victim for every 49,263 New Zealanders unscathed.
- - As of version 1.10 of the dataset (n=236) its contextual magnitudes were:
-    - MgFR = 5.102 which made it the 29th worst in the set (the worst incident had magnitude 56.702 and the lesser had magnitude 0.002);
-    - MgIR = 4.902 which made it the 39th worst in the set (the worst incident had magnitude 65.067 and the lesser had magnitude 0.002);
-    - MgVR = 10.004 which made it the 35th worst in the set (the worst incident had magnitude 87.926 and the lesser had magnitude 0.015).

 Each incident has its own set of statistics as a function of its number of victims (fatalities, non-fatally injured, direct victims) and the population of the country.

 ## Methodology